 Marvel Phase 4 release dates

-Marvel Phase 4 release dates for both the MCU movies and Disney Plus TV shows were inititally announced at San Diego Comic-Con (SDCC) 2019, while Spider-Man 3 was added at a later date.
-But now, it's all change.
+Marvel Phase 4 release dates for both the MCU movies and Disney Plus TV shows were initially announced at San Diego Comic-Con (SDCC) 2019, while Spider-Man 3 was added at a later date.
+Due to the coronavirus pandemic, however, everything's changed.

 - What If...?
 (Summer 2021)

 - Shang-Chi: And the Legend of the Ten Rings (September 3, 2021)

 - Eternals (November 5, 2021)

 - Spider-Man 3: No Way Home (December 17, 2021)

 - Doctor Strange in the Multiverse of Madness (March 25, 2022)

 - Thor: Love and Thunder (May 6, 2022)